“Developing Headspace” Programme

 Transforming Leadership Residential

-The programme begins at the start of the school year with our two-day Transforming Leadership Residential set in a beautiful countryside location in Suffolk.
-The residential offers a unique opportunity for head teachers to consider how their vision for the coming year will be shaped by their hopes, aspirations and the insights of others on the programme.
+The programme begins with our two-day Transforming Leadership Residential set in a beautiful countryside location in Suffolk.
+The residential offers a unique opportunity for head teachers to consider how their vision will be shaped by their hopes, aspirations and the insights of others on the programme.

 Review and Reflect Session